Blog Articles

 Read More

 Author’s Note: This story was shared anonymously by a reader.
 Writing this has been part of my own grieving process.
-I hope that sharing our family’s story might bring some meaning to a senseless loss and help others who are walking this same path.
-My mother was diagnosed with frontotemporal dementia, which impacts personality, behavior, …
+I hope sharing our family’s story brings some meaning to a senseless loss and helps others walking this same path.
+My mother was diagnosed with frontotemporal dementia, which impacts personality, behavior, and language.
+Every person’s …

 Read More